bnaecker/pygsvd/README.md

 The `pygsvd` module exports a single function `gsvd`, which computes the generalized singular value decomposition (GSVD) of a pair of matrices, `A` and `B`.
-The [GSVD](https://en.wikipedia.org/wiki/Generalized_singular_value_decomposition) is a joint decomposition useful in for computing regularized solutions to ill-posed least-squares problems, as well as dimensionality reduction and clustering.
+The [GSVD](https://en.wikipedia.org/wiki/Generalized_singular_value_decomposition) is a joint decomposition useful for computing regularized solutions to ill-posed least-squares problems, as well as dimensionality reduction and clustering.